-Many times these landscaping crews will run large zero turn lawn mowers in an effort to speed up the process of the lawn mowing because they so much space to cover in such a small time frame.
+Many times these landscaping crews will run large zero-turn lawn mowers in an effort to speed up the process of lawn mowing because they have so much space to cover in such a small time frame.

-Since the mobile home park pays the landscaping company to mow the lawns of the residents they want to make sure the fee is reasonable enough so that they do not have raise the lot rent any more than the have to in order to pay for this expence.
+Since the mobile home park pays the landscaping company to mow the lawns of the residents they want to make sure the fee is reasonable enough so that they do not have to raise the lot rent any more than they have to in order to pay for this expense.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.